globalbioticinteractions/globalbioticinteractions.github.io/_posts/2018-08-16-models-in-fashion.md

 ### RDF/Owl/XML/JSON-LD

-Data formats compatible with the Semantic Web or [Linked Data](http://linkeddata.org) like RDF/owl/JSON-LD are sparingly used in GloBI's infrastructure.
+Data formats compatible with the Semantic Web or [Linked Data](http://linkeddata.org) are sparingly used in GloBI's infrastructure.
 In the section below, a single dataset and a JSON-LD prototype that provide species association data to GloBI are described.
-Also, GloBI exports aggregated records in a [RDF quads](https://globalbioticinteractions.org/data) archive.
+To open the door to a brave new semantic world, GloBI exports aggregated records in a [RDF quads](https://globalbioticinteractions.org/data) archive.

 Semantic Prototypes in Research Ecoinformatics (SPIRE) produced a RDF-based dataset in 2006 that contains species interactions.